John Harris, III

 He was a four-year starter with a career record of 117-19-5 from 1973-77 while helping Grand Valley State University to a 45-4 dual meet record.
 Harris was a three-time Great Lakes Intercollegiate Athletics Conference champion and two-time NAIA All-American, reaching the national finals in 1976 and 1977 when he helped GVSU to a runner-up finish.
 He won multiple tournament and invitational titles, including twice winning the Michigan Open that included all Michigan colleges.
 He received the Suggitt Award, presented to the team member who was most “brutally aggressive while being uninhibited by adversity,” in 1976 and the Most Valuable Wrestler award as a senior in 1977.
 Harris qualified for the 1973 United States Junior World Final Trials and the 1976 Olympic Trials, and had a 5-1 record while wrestling on an NAIA Cultural Exchange team that competed in Japan and South Korea.
 He was inducted into the Grand Valley State University Athletic Hall of Fame in 1988, the second class inducted.

-A substantial $3 million gift by John, his wife, Diane, and the Harris family — Thomas Harris, his wife, Tammi, and John and Diane’s children, John and Meredith — helped the return of the men’s varsity program and the formation of a future women’s varsity program at Grand Valley State.
+A substantial $3 million gift by John, his wife, Diane, and the Harris family — Thomas Harris, his wife, Tammi, and John and Diane’s children, John and Meredith — helped the return of the men’s varsity program and the formation of a women’s varsity program that begins this year at Grand Valley State.
 Their generosity includes the new home of the Grand Valley wrestling program, the Harris Family Athletic Complex.
 The facility is named in honor of Jack and Dorcas Harris, parents of John and his brother, Thomas.
 The Harrises became key supporters of the Lakers' wrestling program when John joined the team in 1972.
+The Harrises also funded the start-up of the women's wrestling program and the exercise physiology lab at Lourdes University in Sylanina, Ohio.

 Overcoming a childhood learning disability, Harris became an outstanding student who received his bachelor’s degree from Grand Valley State University and his master’s degree in education from the University of Toledo.